nthery/localgit/README.md

 ## Under the hood

-`lg import` first creates a commit in the master branch that adds the specified file, then rebase the current topic branch.
+`lg import` first creates a commit in the main branch that adds the specified file, then rebase the current topic branch.

-`lg sync` creates a commit in the master branch that updates all files in local git that have been changed by other SCM.
+`lg sync` creates a commit in the main branch that updates all files in local git that have been changed by other SCM.